 The Clerk's Office performs various jobs and duties for the Tribal Trial Court, Court of Appeals, the attorney bar, and the public.
 It is responsible for filing cases, briefs, motions, petitions, and other documents that are presented to the courts for decision.
 Once the decisions have been made, the staff is also responsible for disseminating the opinions, orders, and per curiam orders to the press, attorneys, trial court judges, and the public.

 She was previously the Clerk of the Trial Court and the Clerk of the Appellate Court.
 She has a Bachelor's Degree in Human Services and in Psychology from Buena Vista University, and holds a Masters Degree in Legal Studies from Washington University St. Louis School of Law.

 Joy has worked for the Meskwaki Tribe for ten years, formerly with Child Support Services and the Settlement School.

-Suzanne received her Office Administration Certificate from the Las Vegas Paiute Tribe Adult Vocational Program in Las Vegas, Nevada, and previously worked in the field of advertising and public relations.
-Suzanne serves on the Iowa Office of the State Archaeologist’s Indian Advisory Council (since 2014), and has previously served on the Iowa Commission on Native American Affairs from 2013 to 2017.
-She has worked in a variety of roles for tribal government and tribal businesses in Iowa for twenty-five years.
+Suzanne received an Advanced Office Administration Certificate from the Las Vegas Paiute Tribe Adult Vocational Program in Las Vegas, Nevada, afterwards working in the field of advertising and public relations.
+Since moving back home to Iowa over thirty years ago, she has worked in a variety of roles for tribal government and tribal business, in professional as well as volunteerism or committee capacities.

 Linda Morgan is a Deputy Clerk and is an enrolled member of the Sac & Fox Tribe of the Mississippi in Iowa—Meskwaki Nation.